 India has undergone umpteen transformations over the past 6 decades to bring about indirect tax reforms in the country.
 On the 3rd of August, 2016 the Rajya Sabha passed the 122nd Constitutional Bill to roll-out GST in India.
 GST (Goods and Services Tax) is a comprehensive tax levied on supply of goods and services across India.
 It follows a simple mechanism of replacing almost all of the indirect taxes at Central and State level, and makes all transactions in the country taxable, whether its trading, manufacture or service.
 This new reality of a unified tax structure is the single largest tax reform in our country since independence.

 Here’s an attempt to explain what GST is and how it will have a major impact on all of us.

 Why is there a need for GST?

-GST addresses these issues – In the current tax system, taxes are levied in different places and at different rates on many goods, whereas GST (Goods and Services Tax) is a single tax reform that will include all indirect taxes such as sales tax, services tax, entertainment tax, entry tax etc. In the current tax system, taxes are levied mostly at the point of production instead of consumption, whereas GST is a Destination based Consumption tax, wherein the taxable event is Supply as against the existing taxable events of manufacture, sale, or providing service.
+GST addresses these issues – In the previous tax system, taxes are levied in different places and at different rates on many goods, whereas GST (Goods and Services Tax) is a single tax reform that includes all indirect taxes such as sales tax, services tax, entertainment tax, entry tax etc. In the previous tax system, taxes are levied mostly at the point of production instead of consumption, whereas GST is a Destination based Consumption tax, wherein the taxable event is Supply as against the existing taxable events of manufacture, sale, or providing service.
 With its single tax reform concept, GST has much in common with VAT, as it will be applied only when a value is added at each point in the supply chain.

 With its technological backing, structured tax filing process across India and simplified tax compliance, it is expected to contribute significantly to ‘ease of doing Business.’
 Hence, it is imperative for businesses to run-up this new wave of taxation, as certain prevalent business practices are expected to undergo many changes with the onset of GST.